KSP-KOS/KOS/doc/source/commands/files.rst

 .. warning::

-  kOS has historically always allowed to skip quotes around file names in certain cases.
+  kOS has historically always allowed you to omit quotes for file names in certain cases.
 Although it is still possible (explanation below) we recommend against it now. kOS 1.0 has introduced directory support and as a result the number of cases in which omitting quotes would be fine is less than before.
 Paths like